pduddi/POC_DataFlow/README.md

-# POC_DataFlow

-SPRING DATA FLOW POC with Logback Configuration
+# SPRING DATA FLOW POC with Logback Configuration - Procedure to start and run application

 1. Clone the repository